 If you own a PC or a laptop with an eSATAp (Powered eSATA) port, the regular cables that come with external SATA drives become extra clutter, since the eSATAp port combines the data transfer speeds of eSATA and the power supply functionality of the USB port (which makes the USB cable in, for example, the Rerii cable useless).
 This cable will help you save space and not have useless dangling cables if you have the system fit for using it.

-This is may be the farthest from what you wanted to find on this list, but regardless could be a useful gadget for some people.
-This SarTech USB 3.0 adapter is somewhat similar to the previous Shared eSATAp cable, in the sense that it uses one port for both power and data transfer, possibly reducing clutter on your workplace.
+This is maybe the farthest from what you wanted to find on this list, but regardless could be a useful gadget for some people.
+This SarTech USB 3.0 adapter is somewhat similar to the previous Shared eSATAp cable, in the sense that it uses one port for both power and data transfer, possibly reducing clutter in your workplace.
 Same as before this cable has a 22-pin SATA connector on one end to connect to many external hard drives.